 Eating Disorder Recovery

+In this blog, we are going to talk about eating disorder recovery.
 The National Eating Disorders Association approximates that 20 million women and 10 million men in America will end up experiencing some form of an eating disorder during their lifetimes.
 Unfortunately, eating disorders can affect someone both mentally and physically; they can take a toll on every bodily system or even be fatal.
 It is important, however, to also remember that eating disorders are also treatable.

 Eating Disorder Hotlines

 If you or a loved one is suffering from an eating disorder, you can always begin by contacting an eating disorder hotline.
 A great resource for eating disorder hotlines is the National Eating Disorders Association, which offers a few different ways to speak with someone.
 Methods available include texting, calling, or even instant messaging.
 You can text with a representative Mondays through Thursdays, from 3:00 PM until 6:00 PM Eastern Time, and you can reach them via phone call on Mondays through Thursdays between 11:00 AM and 9:00 PM Eastern Time, or on Fridays between 11:00 AM and 5:00 PM Eastern Time.
 Representatives are also available for online chat between 9:00 AM and 9:00 PM Eastern Time on Mondays through Thursdays, and on Fridays from 9:00 AM until 5:00 PM.
 And if you find yourself unable to get in contact with someone, you can always leave a message; they will get back to you as soon as possible.
 If you or a loved one, however, is in a state of crisis, you can text “NEDA” to 741-741 to be put in contact with a properly trained volunteer.

 What Does Recovery Involve?